 SoftwareBefore running Mach3, I used “spindle talker” software to test setup (backup copy here).
 You may need VB6 runtime to execute program.
 In application you should go to Configuration and configure your COM port, port speed (9600) and parity (n,8,1).
 Then save and in Basic section you should be able to run/stop/control speed of spindle.

 For Mach3 you will need separate plug-in (backup copy here).
-There is manual inside archive, please refer to it for settings should be done.
+Please refer to author page for settings should be done in Mach.
 Remember to restart Mach3 after changing port settings.

 For linux software and settings you may refer to here.